-You have a right to be paid for every hour you work and earn at least the federal minimum wage.
-Failing to pay an employee or denying overtime pay violates this right.
+- Wage & overtime violations.
+Failing to pay an employee or denying overtime pay violates your rights.
 We can help you recover the unpaid wages your employer owes you.

-Sexual harassment is a form of sex discrimination under Title VII of the Civil Rights Act of 1964.
+- Sexual harassment.
 Whether an employer is directly responsible for the harassment or allows it, you may have a case and could be entitled to damages.

 - Contract disputes.
 Terms of an employment contract, severance agreement, or non-compete agreement may require our review or negotiation.

 - Retaliation.
 If an employer retaliates against you for legally protected actions you took, it could be liable for damages.

 - Family and Medical Leave Act violations.
 Employers who discipline workers for exercising their rights under FMLA may owe damages to wronged employees.